 Temporary Rail Schedule Adjustments Required to Advance PTC Equipment Installation

-While NJ TRANSIT continues to install Positive Train Control (PTC) equipment on its rail fleet, adjustments to weekday schedules are needed to allow for hardware components to be installed on locomotives and cab cars.
+While NJ TRANSIT continues to accelerate the installation of Positive Train Control (PTC) equipment on its rail fleet, adjustments to weekday schedules are needed to allow for hardware components to be installed on locomotives and cab cars.

-As of Monday, June 4, some weekday trains were temporarily discontinued or had changes to their origin and/or destinations.
-These changes primarily impact customers along the Northeast Corridor, North Jersey Coast Line, Morris & Essex Lines and Pascack Valley Line and may affect customers connecting with these services.
-Other trains throughout the system also had schedule and/or station stop changes.
-These schedule adjustments are temporary and will be restored in early 2019.
-There are no changes planned for weekend service.
+Beginning Sunday, October 14, additional trains will be temporarily discontinued or have changes to their origin and destination.
+This will impact customers along the Northeast Corridor, North Jersey Coast Line, Morris & Essex Lines, Montclair-Boonton Line, and Main/Bergen County Lines.
+Other trains throughout the system will have schedule and/or station stop adjustments.
+These schedule changes are temporary and we anticipate beginning to restore regular service in mid-January 2019.

-If you regularly travel on one of these rail lines, click on the link related to your rail line below for specific information on your train service and alternate travel options.
+If you regularly travel by train, click on the link related to your rail line below for specific information on your train service and alternate travel options.
 Other station stop changes will be shown in the updated timetable for that rail line.
 We strongly encourage you to view the full timetable to obtain all of your travel options, and click on "Travel Tips" below for some additional helpful travel information.

 If you need assistance planning your trip, call Customer Service at (973) 275-5555.
 Our representatives are available daily from 8:30 a.m. to 5 p.m.
 Automated schedule information is accessible 24/7.